Why Click the Google +1 Button on Websites Instead of Liking or Tweeting Them?

 posts has appeared.
 This time I’m not so pessimistic though.

 I’ve watched the way I use the +1 button and have seen the button appear all over the place within days.
 Plus, surprisingly the button counts are quite impressive in many cases.
 Also I have included the button on SEO 2.0 as well and in spite of not having published any new posts in weeks some +1 clicks appeared on my old postings.

 Of course these insights are completely subjective and I have once again no numbers or pretty graphs to back it up but I have asked myself why the heck I am clicking +1 all the time while rarely clicking “like” or actually tweeting a post in the last few days?

 I didn’t want to write another cliche “10 reasons to” click the Google +1 button on websites but there are quite a few use cases by now.

 Reasons not to +1

-First let me explain the most common arguments saying that nobody besides webmasters who vote themselves up (After all +1 votes count as a ranking factor according to Google.) will have the incentive to click +1.
+First let me explain the most common arguments saying that nobody besides webmasters who vote themselves up (after all +1 votes count as a ranking factor in personalized search) will have the incentive to click +1.
 There are basically mainly three of them.

 - No friends or followers to send to.

 - Google Profile being obligatory.

 - Questionable privacy and sharing of +1 data.